navjyot18/Sorting-Visualizer/README.md

+# Sorting Visualizer Project

+### This is a sorting visualization project made with the help of Reactjs framework.
+It provides visual representation of how sorting algorithms work.Bubble sort, insertion and selection sort were the major sorting algorithms implemented in the project.

+# HOME PAGE

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).